-- Must not be smaller than the pipe size of the relief valve or have any reducing coupling installed in the discharge line. - Must not be capped, blocked, plugged or contain any valve between the relief valve and the end of the discharge line. - Must terminate a maximum of six inches above a floor drain or external to the building.
-In cold climates, it is recommended that the discharge pipe be terminated at an adequate drain inside the building. - Must be capable of withstanding 250°F (121°C) without distortion. - Must be installed to allow complete drainage of both the valve and discharge line.
+- Must not be smaller than the pipe size of the relief valve or have any reducing coupling installed in the discharge line. - Must not be capped, blocked, plugged or contain any valve between the relief valve and the end of the discharge line. - Must terminate a maximum of six inches above a floor drain or external to the building. - Must be capable of withstanding 250°F (121°C) without distortion. - Must be installed to allow complete drainage of both the valve and discharge line.